RobertFischer/JQuery-PeriodicalUpdater/README.md

 going to be 'true'.

 The function call returns a handle.
 You can call `.stop()` on this handle in order to stop the updating and ignore any subsequent responses.
+If the maximum number of calls, `.stop()`, or the autoStop has been triggered, you can restart the updater using `.restart()` on the handle.

 More info, including advantages over 360innovate version: